 Mounting the Interior Antenna

 Next, I mounted the interior antenna with the provided double-sided sticky tape and used the cleaning cloth to thoroughly clean the surface area before attaching it.
 Running the cable back to the WeBoost was quick and easy.
 I already had a hole in the counter space that proved to be the optimal spot for mounting the antenna during my testing phase.
 I pulled the cable through the cabinet and twisted it onto the output of the WeBoost amplifier.

 Wiring the WeBoost Amplifier

 The last task for the WeBoost install was to wire the WeBoost amplifier unit to a switch on my DC rocker switch panel so I could easily turn the device on and off.
 I cut off the provided cigarette lighter adapter and checked the wiring on the device.
-The black-white was the positive and the solid black cable was the negative.
+The black-white is the positive and the solid black cable is negative.
 I wired this orientation to my rocker switch and the WeBoost was ready for use.

 WeBoost Install Conclusion

 The WeBoost Drive X is a product that is easy to install and that works as advertised.
 Turn it on, make sure your cellular phone is 18” – 36” away and your phone will get a stronger and more reliable signal.
 It is as simple as that.
 We don’t always need it in our nomadic lives, but when we do this device is the difference between setting up camp in the wilderness and having to keep driving closer to an urban area.

 What You Need for a Successful WeBoost Installation